bryanaustin/version/README.md

 This can also be used as a library if you have the need for such things.

-_Note: Examples put the options at the end for readability, they don't have to be in that order_

 ## Usage

+_Note: Examples put the options at the end for readability; they don't have to be in that order_

 ```bash
 version [options] version
 ```